Five priorities reshaping networking and connectivity in the UK insurance sector

 - Centralised network management and standardised configuration.

-- Human in the loop Agentic AI autonomously optimises networks and corrects repeating faults.
+- Human-in-the-loop Agentic AI autonomously optimises networks and corrects repeating faults.

-5. Support a hybrid workforce
+5. Support a hybrid insurance workforce

 Insurance workforces are now distributed across branches, offices, home and field locations.
 Weak wireless, inconsistent remote connectivity and fragmented network security controls quickly become productivity blockers.